 In the case of teaching and training mobilities, you will be provided with a daily grant according to the average living costs.

-With regards to Erasmus+ ICM students, you will be provided with a grant calculated on monthly-basis rate.
+With regards to Erasmus+ ICM students, you will be provided with a grant calculated on a monthly-basis rate.
 Grants are calculated pro-rata depending on the duration of the Erasmus+ mobility period.

 Erasmus+ ICM students are exempted from paying fees for tuition, registration, examinations and access to laboratory and library facilities at the host institution.

 You are also provided with clarifications about the documents required and logistics.
-Where necessary, we shall guide you on VISA entry application and you will be required to submit:
+Where necessary, we shall guide you on the VISA entry application and you will be required to submit: